Taking opioid drugs: What you need to know

 • Follow up regularly with your doctor about your care.

 • Talk to your doctor or pharmacist to see if an opioid reversal agent, naloxone (also known as Narcan®) is right for you.
 This drug is on the Providence list of covered drugs.
 Talk to your doctor or pharmacist to find out when and how to use it.
 Educate those close to you, including family, friends, and caregivers, on use of the device and of the key signs of an accidental overdose: slow or shallow breathing, small pupils, extreme sleepiness, or inability to wake up.
-This risk increases with alcohol and other medications such as muscle relaxants and medications for anxiety or sleep.
+This risk increases with alcohol and other drugs such as muscle relaxants and drugs for anxiety or sleep.

 Medicare Part D opioid policies

-Safety reviews for opioid prescriptions
+Safety reviews for opioid drugs

 Your drug plan or pharmacist may do a safety review for: